This policy outlines the ways schools may offer Vocational Education and Training (VET) to secondary school students.

 - Undertaking VET while at school allows students to mix general and vocational education and to make a start on training for a career before they leave school.

-- VET studies allow secondary students to gain practical skills in a specific industry while contributing towards the completion of senior secondary certificates, either the Victorian Certificate of Education (VCE) or the Victorian Certificate of Applied Learning (VCAL).
+- VET studies allow secondary students to gain practical skills in a specific industry while contributing towards the completion of their senior secondary certificates, either the Victorian Certificate of Education (VCE) or the Victorian Certificate of Applied Learning (VCAL).

 Schools which are Registered Training Organisations (RTOs) may run VET programs for students.